mflova/lazy-type-hint/docs/user_guide/configuration.md

 ## Check maximum n elements within container

-In order to type hint containers, it is needed to check the type of all of its elements.
-This operation can be time-consuming specially for elements with huge number of elements.
-Hence, if the user wants to reduce this computation time, it can be done by decreasing the `check_max_n_elements_within_container`.
-However, be aware that the type hints might be wrong if the number is too low:
+To generate type hints for containers, the tool needs to analyze the types of all elements within the container.
+This can be computationally expensive for containers with a large number of elements.
+To reduce computation time, you can lower the `check_max_n_elements_within_container` parameter.
+However, reducing it too much might result in incorrect type hints:

 ```py
 from lazy_type_hint import LazyTypeHint, ParsingStrategies